cbrown-clu/Math-331-Data-Analysis/README.md

 This is the repository for the Math 331 course.
 In this folder you can find the grading scheme and course schedule.

 Other folders in this repository include:
-* "A. Course reading/viewing materials - includes the three main course texts and supplementary materials
+* "A. Course reading/viewing materials - includes the three main course texts and supplementary materials.
+Also includes the homework assignments and article reflections.
 * "B. Data sets used in the class
 * "C. Example scripts in R
 * "D. Example document source and output in RMarkdown
-* "E. Articles for Article reflection assignments
-* "F. Rubrics for homeworks, article reflections, course projects, and the course binder.
+* "E. Rubrics for homeworks, article reflections, course projects, and the course binder.

 ## Links to resources
 ### Resources for the course